At a Glance

 The predicted salary is between 28800 - 48000 £ per year.

-The role of Smoke Free Generation Lead Practitioner is an exciting opportunity to make a positive impact on the lives of children and CYP (Children and Young People).
-The role is part of our Surrey CYP’s Substance Misuse Service (SYPSMS).
-You will join a supportive team dedicated to building self-esteem, confidence, and resilience among young people, reducing harm, and enabling them to lead healthy, happy lives.
+The role of smoke free generation lead practitioner – Smoke Free Generation is an exciting opportunity to make a positive impact on the lives of children and CYP (CYP).
+The role/s will be part of our existing Surrey CYP\’s Substance Misuse Service (SYPSMS).
+You will be joining a supportive and dedicated team, who are driven to build and develop the self-esteem, confidence, and resilience of young people – reducing the potential harm, and enabling young people to lead healthy, happy, and productive lives.

-- Component C: Education and Delivery Service supporting CYP to stop vaping or smoking, including creating a network of Smoke Free Generation Ambassadors
+- Component C – Education and Delivery Service – support CYP to stop vaping or smoking.
+Develop an education and delivery service to support young people who may be considering, vaping or smoking, that includes creating a network of Smoke Free Generation Ambassadors who can signpost and support young people to the appropriate information and services.

 - Self-help and signposting

-You will collaborate with Surrey Young People Substance Misuse Practitioners, who are trained through the National Centre for Smoking Cessation and Training (NCSCT).
+You will work alongside the Surrey Young person Substance Misuse Practitioners, who will also have undertaken the National Centre for Smoking Cessation and Training (NCSCT), and can support you in delivering interventions to CYP.

 #J-18808-Ljbffr